lorefnon/lorefnon.github.com/_posts/2015-09-21-react-and-livescript-in-harmony.md

 <img src="/images/Screen Shot 2015-09-21 at 2.15.15 pm.png">

-You may be tempted to further shorten the functions taking advantage of livescript's default argument `it`:
+It may be tempting to further shorten the functions taking advantage of livescript's default argument `it`:

 ```livescript
   render-avatar: ->